igorkry/tnt4j-streams/README.md

 MQCFGR PCF structures.

 `TranslateNumValues` property defines that parser should translate resolved numeric values to corresponding MQ constant names if possible.

+`OpenOptions` property defines additional open options to be set, include value="MQSO_WILDCARD_CHAR" when using a generic value for TopicString.

 #### Angulartics (AngularJS tracing)